SinaLab/ArBanking77/README.md

 Credits
 -------
-This research was funded by the Palestinian Higher Council for Innovation and Excellence and the Scientific and Technological Research Council of Türkiye (TÜBİTAK) under project No. 120N761 - CONVERSER: Conversational AI System for Arabic.
+The first phase of this research was partially funded by the Palestinian Higher Council for Innovation and Excellence.

 Citation